bmordan/walkthroughs/rails-react-sockets.md

 ![](https://user-images.githubusercontent.com/4499581/69637451-93200a00-1050-11ea-8596-6bd25bc84972.jpg)

-Now when you send your message it is broadcast to all connected clients in "real time"
+Now when you send your message it is broadcast to all connected clients via Rails ActionCable.

 ![](https://user-images.githubusercontent.com/4499581/69637461-97e4be00-1050-11ea-8c14-a0fe50a27c6c.jpg)

-## Steps: Dependencies
+## add dependencies

 `rails new react-sockets --webpack=react`